Krithiv-7/Murder-Mystery-Bot-main/help-advanced.md

 - `!join <id>` — permission: `member.join`
 	- Joins a lobby by ID.
 This command requires an explicit lobby ID and does not create new lobbies.
+	- If you have the Discord Administrator permission, add `-overwriteAdminWarning` to join (for example: `!join 0 -overwriteAdminWarning`).

 - `!spectate <id>` — permission: `member.spectate`
 	- Spectates a game by ID.